bcurtsinger64/PokeBlog/README.md

 # PokeBlog
-Statistical analysis of everyone's favorite animal-fight simulator
+Statistical analysis of everyone's favorite animal-fight simulator using anomaly detection and clustering techniques